Phil Enock, PhD

 Who you are:

 I think I know where you’re coming from.I imagine you're intelligent.
 Your mind moves fast.You may give organized, in-depth explanations in everyday conversations.You look for intellectual challenges.
 You might work or study in tech, engineering, science or academia.You may insist on correctness, notice details, and easily generate solutions to problems.You might be into rationalism (see e.g., LessWrong or the Scout Mindset).You don’t want to waste time in therapy, and you won’t try just any approach that someone claims is helpful.
-With a healthy skepticism, you see through pseudoscience.Do you want a therapist capable of meeting you at the speed and sophistication of your mind?
+With a healthy skepticism, you see through pseudoscience.Do you want a coach capable of meeting you at the speed and sophistication of your mind?

 I can meet you there.